 If user rights don't apply to your use, you still have options:

-The non-commercial UGC exception may apply to your use.
+Fair dealing or the non-commercial UGC exception may apply to your use.
 Contact the MRU Copyright Advisor for more information.